simeononsecurity/simeononsecurity.ch/content/guides/vmware-vsphere-guest-os-types.png/index.en.md

 ## Introduction to VMware vSphere Packer Builder

-Before we delve into the list of valid "guest_os_type" values, let's briefly discuss the VMware vSphere Packer Builder.
+Before we dig into the list of valid "guest_os_type" values, let's briefly discuss the VMware vSphere Packer Builder.
 Packer Builder is a plugin for Packer that allows users to create VM images for VMware vSphere.
 It enables automation, consistency, and repeatability in the process of creating virtual machine images, making it a preferred choice for infrastructure-as-code (IaC) workflows.

 With Packer Builder, you can define a VM template with pre-configured settings, including the **"guest_os_type"**.
 The guest OS type helps vSphere identify the operating system being installed, allowing it to apply specific configurations and optimizations for that OS.